 To Subscribe to my Year Long Thorough Declutter Series, drop me a comment below.
 Your email will be sent to me but will not be posted publicly.
 You’ll receive a daily declutter task via email for the daily task we are working on.
 You can unsubscribe at any time.

 We declutter 30 minutes a day, 5 days a week.
 The Year Long Thorough Declutter Series is designed to help you declutter every room and every closet in your home.
+I’ll guide you through the process of deciding what you really need.
 When you subscribe you’ll receive a daily task in the room or area we are currently working on decluttering.
 To Subscribe, leave a comment below.